What are common patterns in the radar?

 Here are some common patters, when analyzing a team radar:

-1. Overall Radar Analysis: When you look at the radar, when the average red line is towards the center, the team has rated themselves less mature, as it expands outwards, the team has rated themselves higher.
+1. Overall Radar Analysis: When you look at the radar, when the average red line is towards the center, the team has rated themselves less mature (lower on the scale), as it expands outwards, the team has rated themselves more mature (higher on the scale).
 So, what does the overall radar tell you?

 2. Look for Patterns: Dig deeper by looking for specific patterns such as the ones below.

 This could be a symptom of several things:

 - Different roles experience or view this differently

 This should be rare as there are not many teams that have achieved world class maturity and adoption of practices so when you do see very high ratings, look for the following:

 - This could be accurate and the team may have developed in maturity for this specific area.
 Look around the rest of the radar to see if other related areas you expect to be high are actually mature as well.
 New teams are not likely to have achieved this level of maturity.